bigsk1/bigsk1.github.io/_posts/2023-03-07-lvm-resizing-on-ubuntu-vm.md

 Fix/Ignore?
 F

 ```
-it will then show you the different numbers you can select the partion to resize like 1, 2, 3, or however many partions you have on the disk.
-You will be able to tell it is normally the larger size.
+it will then show you the different numbers you can select.
+The partition to resize like 1, 2, 3, or however many partions you have on the disk.
+You will be able to tell as it is normally the larger size.
 We are only interested in the main partition we added the extra space to.

-We will type resizepart ( select the correct number to resize from above 1,2,3, ect ) mine was 3.
+We will type resizepart ( then select the correct number to resize from above 1,2,3, ect ) mine in this example was 3.
 Then type   100%

 ```shell